Skip to content

 Alexander Graef

-Dr. Alexander Graef is a Senior Policy Fellow at the European Leadership Network.
+Dr. Alexander Graef is the European Security and Russia Programme Lead at the European Leadership Network.
+He was previously a Senior Policy Fellow.

 Previously, he was a Senior Researcher at the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH), where he is part of the Arms Control and Emerging Technologies project, funded by the German Federal Foreign Office.